freundma/can-ids/README.md

 The usage of each script can be derived directly in the python script.

 ## Additional notes
-A main difference between the literature evaluation and my evaluation is that the [ROAD](https://0xsam.com/road/) does not provide the ranges of the signals in the dbc-file.
+A main difference between the literature evaluation and my evaluation is that the [ROAD](https://0xsam.com/road/) dataset does not provide the ranges of the signals in the dbc-file.
 Thus, the ranges need to be determined before on the training datasets.

 ## References